lirui34/acrn-hypervisor/doc/getting-started/apl-nuc.rst

 #.
 After installation is complete, boot into Clear Linux OS, login as
    **clear**, and set a password.

 #.
+If you want to set up ACRN hypervisor, Service OS or Guest OS automatically, we recommend you follow
+   the instruction :ref:`quick-setup-guide` to set up ACRN within just few minutes.

+#.
 Clear Linux OS is set to automatically update itself.
 We recommend that you disable
    this feature to have more control over when the updates happen.
 Use this command to disable the autoupdate feature: